A growing problem with adult guardianship abuse is giving rise to calls to reform the system. Vulnerable elderly can get caug...Read more

 John Oliver recently highlighted problems with the guardianship system on his HBO show, Last Week Tonight with John Oliver.
 The comedian provided a scary and funny explanation of how guardianship works, ending with a public service announcement by William Shatner, Lily Tomlin and others explaining steps you can take to avoid the guardianship.

-The show focuses on the abuses of a professional guardian in Las Vegas, April Parks.
+The show focuses on the abuses of a professional guardian in Las Vegas, April Parks, previously reported on by ElderLawAnswers.
 She is clearly at the far end of guardianship exploitation and is currently facing prosecution on more than 200 charges.
 But Oliver does a good job of explaining how guardianship takes away rights without providing oversight of the people appointed to handle personal and financial decisions for people who can no longer make decisions for themselves.

 He explains how courts do not have the resources necessary to provide proper oversight, reporting that only 12 states certify professional guardians.
 In addition, according to an investigation by the Government Accountability Office, states don't even do credit or criminal background checks on candidates for guardianship.